RestComm/sip-servlets/sip-servlets-impl/README-tomcat.txt

-make a backup of your tomcat_home/conf/server.xml file copy the server-tomcat-6.xml located in docs to tomcat_home/conf and rename it to server.xml look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application look for service tag in the server.xml file and modify the darConfigurationFileLocation attribute to map to your filesystem
+make a backup of your tomcat_home/conf/server.xml file copy the server-tomcat-6.xml located in docs to tomcat_home/conf and rename it to server.xml look for service tag in the server.xml file and modify the darConfigurationFileLocation attribute to map to your filesystem

-make sure to run a mvn clean install at the root of simple-sip-servlet project too

-Run mvn war:inplace
-and remove the web.xml in both following directories simple-sip-servlet/src/main/sipapp/WEB-INF/ and simple-sip-servlet/target/simple-sip-servlet-1.0-SNAPSHOT/WEB-INF/ after it.
-(This would be removed automatically through maven when time will permit...)

 go to your tomcat_home/bin directory run the following command catalina.bat run

+Run a mvn clean install at the root of simple-sip-servlet project and drop in the tomcat_home\webapps directory the war file generated in target dir of simple-sip-servlet, you should see the deployment occuring.

-When the server has been started you should see the following logs on the standard output 18 juil.
+you should see the following logs on the standard output 18 juil.
 2007 08:09:46 org.mobicents.servlet.sip.startup.SipContextConfig start
 INFO: /WEB-INF/sip.xml has been found !
 18 juil.
 2007 08:09:46 org.mobicents.servlet.sip.startup.SipContextConfig start